Before you begin

 Steps

-Every action in this flow protects traceability—from auth, to attachments, to final spec—so product and engineering stay aligned on what’s shipping.
+Every action in this flow protects traceability, from project creation, to attachments, to final spec, so product and engineering stay aligned on what’s shipping.

 Response (HTTP 201){